tsanjumkausar/nebula.ai/README.md

 🌍 Hugging Face Deployment: Easily accessible and shareable via Hugging Face Spaces.

 🎭 Custom Theming: A sleek dark-themed UI with pink highlights for an engaging experience

+🚀 HOW IT WORKS :

+1. Type how you're feeling in the input box.
+2. Click the submit button to analyze sentiment.
+3. Nebula will classify your text as happy or sad and display the result!